 I grew up in a family that embraced the convenience of freeze-dried meals and deviled ham when it came to camping trips.
 It wasn’t until a college spring break trip to Baja’s Bahia Concepción that I discovered it’s possible to actually, you know, cook while camping.
 We’d procured some scallops from the bay.
 My friend Caroline, an avid cook, sautéed them with garlic and chili flakes, adding a splash of her beer and a squeeze of lime to finish.
 I was gobsmacked—left to my own devices, I’d been subsisting on canned frijoles refritos and tortillas.
-That pivotal moment not only inspired me to go to culinary school; it redefined what I thought of as camping fare.
+That pivotal moment not only inspired me to go to culinary school, it redefined what I thought of as camping fare.
 Today, there are certain ingredients that are staples in my home and backcountry kitchen.
 In a previous post, I addressed how to curate a camp kitchen.
-Here, I tell you how to stock it.
+Here, I’ll tell you how to stock it.

-5 Essentials for the backcountry kitchen
+6 Essentials for the Backcountry Kitchen

-- Honey: Or, if you want to avoid the potential mess or bulk, opt for un- or partially refined brown sugars made from cane, like muscovado or demerara to sweeten coffee or oatmeal, or balance the salt in stir-fries.
+Or, if you want to avoid the potential mess or bulk, opt for un- or partially refined brown sugars made from cane, like muscovado or demerara to sweeten coffee or oatmeal, or balance the salt in stir-fries.
 Generic “brown sugar” is just refined white sugar colored with molasses.
 When I bring honey, I look for small sample jars of the kind you find at hotels; I also hoard these small containers for re-use on trips.

 5 things that aren’t essential but will improve any dish:

-- Bacon: Cured pork belly, aka bacon, is a backcountry staple.
+Cured pork belly, aka bacon, is a backcountry staple.
 Crumble it on oatmeal, eggs, salads, vegetables, potatoes, or pasta, or make a kick-ass campfire appetizer by wrapping pears in it.
 Grill until bacon is crisp and pears are caramelized.
 Drink with a good whiskey.

-- Dijon mustard: Perhaps the most versatile of condiments.
+Perhaps the most versatile of condiments.
 It keeps well without refrigeration on a short trip, and adds depth to vinaigrettes, grain dishes, stews, sauces, spreads, or anything else that needs punching up.

 Laurel Miller is a Colorado-based food and travel writer and cheese consultant, the co-author of Cheese for Dummies, and a contributing editor at culture: the word on cheese.
 She still enjoys the nostalgia of eating canned frijoles and tortillas when camping on the beach.